kacperbojakowski/final-project/11-about/index.md

 Much of this happens in `just-the-docs/_layouts` and `_sass` in my [forked repository](https://github.com/kacperbojakowski/just-the-docs).
 I tried to maintain the order and structure of the theme for future reuse (e.g., global reference values and attributes), but I wasn't too strict at that.
 After all, it's just for my purposes.

-Other technicalities concerned graphic design, e.g., editing images, taking and preparing screenshots, making diagrams, etc.
+Other technicalities concerned graphic design: editing images, taking and preparing screenshots, making diagrams, etc.

 > 🖊️ **NOTE:** In places, the content is slightly polluted with HTML.
 This was done on purpose, to overcome Markdown's limitations.
-Still, the tags I used are purely presentational and you can delete them without losing functionality; the HTML-augmented elements will fall back to simple Markdown formatting.
+Still, the tags I used are purely presentational and you can delete them without losing any functionality; the HTML-augmented elements will fall back to simple Markdown formatting.
 To find the polluted areas, search for `<!-- HTML CONTAMINATION-->` in the MD files.
 Be careful with regex, though – I used HTML in some code-block examples.

-As for the language, there was no specific style guide I followed other than aiming for General American instead of my favored British English (I remained faithful to [n-dashes over m-dashes](https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf), though) I stuck to [Chicago](https://www.chicagomanualofstyle.org/home.html) for the title (lowercase all prepositions), but not for section headers; those I lowercased intentionally, just for the looks (I like it better; [GitHub](https://docs.github.com/en) does it, among others).
-The style is my regular informal/semi-formal mode: optimistic and humorous, but restrained for instructions; loosely inspired by [Atlassian](https://atlassian.design/content/writing-style).
+As for the language, there was no specific style guide I followed other than aiming for General American instead of my favored British English (I remained faithful to [n-dashes over m-dashes](https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf), though) I stuck to [Chicago](https://www.chicagomanualofstyle.org/home.html) for the title (lowercase all prepositions), but not for section headers; those I lowercased intentionally, just for the looks (I just like it better; [GitHub](https://docs.github.com/en) does it, among others).
+The style is my regular informal/semi-formal mode: optimistic and humorous but restrained for instructions, loosely inspired by [Atlassian](https://atlassian.design/content/writing-style).

-The reason why I didn't use Plain English was equally plain – the persona.
+The reason why I didn't use Plain English was the persona.
 Translators know the language well, and reading longer texts is their daily bread.
 Unrestrained, I enjoyed this project all the more.

-Thanks to Michał Olender for his peer review and tips on formatting, structure, admonitions, and other things that greatly contributed to the final result.
+Thanks to Michał Olender for his review and tips on formatting, structure, admonitions, and other things that greatly contributed to the final result.

 ### References